ProjectDrawdown/solutions/Documentation/Solution_Model_FAQ.md

 Think of VMA as "parameter of the model".

+Sometimes there are VMAs that have no sources listed.
+Those really are "just parameters".

-## RSS vs. Land
+## RRS vs. Land

-RSS (Reduction and Replacement) solutions focus on reducing the demand for some GHG-producing product (e.g. electricity), or on replacing the production with a cleaner method or alternative.
+RRS (Reduction and Replacement) solutions focus on reducing the demand for some GHG-producing product (e.g. electricity), or on replacing the production with a cleaner method or alternative.

-Land solutions may perform RSS-like functions, but they also require land, and usually land of a certain type or climate.
+Land solutions may perform RRS-like functions, but they also require land, and usually land of a certain type or climate.

-The primary distinction in the models is that RSS models model adoption as a proportion of the TAM, while Land models model adoption as a proportion of available (suitable) land.
+The primary distinction in the models is that RRS models model adoption as a proportion of the TAM, while Land models model adoption as a proportion of available (suitable) land.